2022 Russell Cole Memorial Lighting Design Competition

 - Each award winner will be given a complimentary membership to the IES for the following year.

 - The monetary awards will be paid to the student directly.
-It is the student’s responsibility to pay any applicable taxes and report the prize money to any applicable agency.
+It is the student’s responsibility to pay any applicable taxes and report the prize money to any applicable agencies.

-- Quantities of finalists and distribution of prizes are not pre-determined and may be awarded at the judges’ discretion to one or more students.
+- Quantities of finalists and distribution of prizes are not pre-determined and may be awarded at the competition committee and judges’ discretion to one or more students.

 - Last year, $20,000.00 was distributed to the student award winners.
 However, awards values may vary from year to year at the discretion of the judging panel and IESLA Board of Directors.